lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 ## Detect the Contract Interface

-Once you have an address of an asset, you need to check if the asset's contract is LSP7 or LSP8.
-To do so, check the contract's interfaceId like in the previous [Interface Detection Guide](./standard-detection.md#interface-detection).
-If you are using the 📃 [lsp-smart-contracts](../../tools/lsp-smart-contracts/getting-started) library, you can fetch the `interfaceId`'s directly from the package.
-Optionally, you can also find a full list of all `interfaceID`'s on the [Contracts](https://docs.lukso.tech/contracts/interface-ids/) page and input them manually.
+Once you have the address of an asset, you need to check if the asset's contract is LSP7 or LSP8.
+To do so, check the contract's `interfaceId` like in the previous [Interface Detection Guide](./standard-detection.md#interface-detection).
+If you are using the 📃 [lsp-smart-contracts](../../tools/lsp-smart-contracts/getting-started) library, you can fetch the `interfaceId`'s directly from the package's [constants](../../tools/lsp-smart-contracts/constants),.
+Optionally, you can also find a full list of all `interfaceId`'s on the [Contracts](https://docs.lukso.tech/contracts/interface-ids/) page and input them manually.

-The ⚒️ [`erc725.js`](https://npmjs.com/package/@erc725/erc725.js) library works with [ERC725Y JSON schemas](../../standards/generic-standards/lsp2-json-schema).
+The ⚒️ [erc725.js](https://npmjs.com/package/@erc725/erc725.js) library works with [ERC725Y JSON schemas](../../standards/generic-standards/lsp2-json-schema).
 These schemas are JSON structures that tell developers and programs how to decode and encode 🗂️ [ERC725Y data keys](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).
 You need to load the required schemas of the data keys you want to fetch when initializing the `ERC725` class.
 The most common schemas are [available](../../tools/erc725js/schemas.md) in erc725.js.
-You can also create and load your own ERC725Y JSON schemas if you want to add custom data keys to the profile.
+You can also create and load your own ERC725Y JSON schemas if you want to use custom data keys.

 To start, instantiate the ⚒️ [erc725.js](https://www.npmjs.com/package/@erc725/erc725.js) library with your asset address, an RPC provider (`web3`, `ethereum`, `ethers`, `RPC_URL`), and an IPFS gateway.

 :::caution

 Make sure to adjust `<myAssetAddress>` with the actual address of the asset.
-You can give it a try using the address of the asset shown above: [`0x0514A829C832639Afcc02D257154A9DaAD8fa21B`](https://wallet.universalprofile.cloud/asset/0x0514A829C832639Afcc02D257154A9DaAD8fa21B?network=testnet).
+You can give it a try using the address of the testnet LSP7 asset shown above: [`0x0514A829C832639Afcc02D257154A9DaAD8fa21B`](https://wallet.universalprofile.cloud/asset/0x0514A829C832639Afcc02D257154A9DaAD8fa21B?network=testnet).

 :::